-The 3 Golden Rules of a Local Social Media Post
+The 3 Golden Rules of Local Social Media Marketing

 - Does it provide value?
 People engage with content that is relevant to them.
 Consider whether the post is solving a problem, starting a conversation, or educating.
 People love to share information that is new and exciting.
 In order to provide the best value to your followers and customers, the vast majority (up to 80%) of your content should be useful or engaging information.
 In fact, posts promoting the business should only account for 10%-20% of the content.

 - Is it emotionally engaging?
 People love stories, and they share content they connect with.
 Don’t be afraid to show the more personal side of your business.
 Really, who hasn’t teared up during a Coke ad or giggled at the Budweiser Clydesdales?
 Brands that go the extra mile to create an emotional connection with their customers stick in their memories longer.
 Why not post a cat video?
 Everyone loves a cat video.

 - Is it visually stimulating?
 1200 pixels are worth 1000 words.
 We’re talking high quality photos, videos and infographics here!
 Posts that include visuals get way more (almost 650% more) engagement than those without.
 Keep in mind that not all visuals are created equal.
 The best ones are the ones that you take yourself, because they’re local, personal and relevant.
 If you don’t have the capacity to take photos, reposting from other websites and profiles is a great way to keep your page relevant.
 Quality stock photos are also great resources.
 (Just make sure to pay attention to copyright.)